From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors: Training Paradigm

 \subsection{FALCON Training Paradigm}

-During the training process of FALCON, the objective for action sequence generation is formulated as the minimization of a composite loss function over the predicted action horizon.
-Specifically, we compute the discrepancy between the predicted action sequence $ a_{t:t+C-1} $ and the corresponding ground truth sequence $ \hat{a}_{t:t+C-1} $ using two complementary loss components: the Mean Squared Error (MSE) and the Binary Cross-Entropy (BCE).
-The overall loss function is defined as:

-where the MSE term penalizes errors in the first six dimensions of the action vector and the BCE loss is applied to the last gripper dimension.
-The weighting factor \( \lambda \) balances the contributions of the two loss terms, ensuring stable and representative learning across heterogeneous action components.

-To integrate 3D spatial awareness into the pre-trained VLA model while preserving its generalizable action capabilities acquired during pre-training, we carefully design a two-stage post-training pipeline that effectively incorporates spatial tokens from the ESM $\mathcal{G}$.
-Rather than incorporating spatial information during pre-training—which would significantly increase computational cost and complicate optimization—we adopt a post-training approach that preserves the original pre-training efficiency while enabling seamless integration of 3D geometric cues.
+Rather than incorporating spatial information during pre-training, which would significantly increase computational cost and complicate optimization, we adopt a post-training approach that preserves the original pre-training efficiency while enabling efficient integration of 3D geometric cues.